Yecapixtla: History

-Prehispanic History
+Pre-hispanic era

 The name Yecapixtla has been translated in a number of ways.
 Several sources claim that the name refers to the wearing of a stone called a "chalchuihite" through the nose, translating to "land of pierced noses."
 This was indeed practiced in the area among pre-Hispanic governors as a sign of their status.
 This translation may come from documents written by Gutierrez de Lievana from 1580.
 The Aztec glyph of the area does show a pierced nose.
 The government of Morelos claims that the name translates to "land of gentle airs" referring to the calm weather and lack of strong winds.
 The glyph also contains a flying insect which could allude to this.
 However, the name is very close to the name of a god of commerce, Yacapitzauac, whose teocalli was the center of the pre-Hispanic settlement.
 This teocalli was destroyed by the Spanish and a church dedicated to John the Baptist put in its place.

 The eastern portion of what is now Morelos state had been settled since the Olmec period, and this culture controlled most of the area through the main settlement of Chalcatzingo.
 It is also known that groups of Chalcas and Xochimilcas passed through.
 Xochimilcas and Tlahuicas came to settle around 1325.
 Yecapixtla itself was established by a group of Xochimilcas.
 This same area of Morelos was conquered by Moctezuma I in 1440, and Yecapixtla became a tributary collection center for the Aztecs due to its strategic position in the basin of the Amatzinac River.
 The Aztecs called this settlement Tlalnahuac.